 - Labour Lords frontbench approach – including cross-party amendments

-- Updated quotes from Baroness Smith of Basildon & Baroness Dianne Hayter
+- NEW quotes from Baroness Smith of Basildon & Baroness Dianne Hayter

 Next steps for the Bill in the Lords – and beyond

-- In recent years, Lords Report has become the stage when most votes take place at this end of Parliament.
+- In recent years, Report has become the stage when most votes take place in the Lords.
 Divisions are not scheduled in the same way as the Commons, with votes following amendment debates.
 Most key divisions occur between 4pm and 7.30pm.

-- Third Reading has been confirmed for 16th May.
-Votes are possible but would be primarily informed by how Report debates play out, e.g. if Ministers fail to deliver on a previously indicated concession, rather than whether the Bill moves back to the Commons.
+- Third Reading will take place on 16th May.
+Votes are possible and will be primarily informed by how Report plays out, e.g. if Ministers fail to deliver on previously indicated concessions.

 - Commons consideration of Lords amendments, whether government concessions, minor technical changes or voted defeats, is likely to happen soon after Lords Third Reading – with potential, of course, for parliamentary ping-pong.